LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 It is also for people who are mentoring new speakers themselves and would like some guidance on what to do, and what exercises might fix the problems that they are detecting.
 Many times the mentor knows what's wrong.
 It is obvious to them, however, getting the new person to walk a path to the solution may be difficult.

+[://] The connection of this section to the previous one isn't explicit.
+Is there something you could add to make it more clear?
 When Llewellyn started mentoring people, he would say,
 "You need to tell a story "
 And they would reply, "I *am* telling a story."